 - Slow cooker: Place two layers of paper towels underneath the slow cooker lid before you close the slow cooker.
 (The paper towels will absorb moisture that collects on the lid, preventing it from dripping down onto the casserole and making it seem soggy at the end of cooking.)
 Cook on high for 2 hours.
 Serve immediately or let the slow cooker switch to warm for up to 6 hours.
 (Note: This is to allow you to let it sit overnight.
 Check the manual of your slow cooker to be sure that the warm function will stay on for the full 6 hours so it stays warm until morning.)

-- Oven: Bake the casserole until the eggs are just set, about 30 minutes.
+- Oven: Bake the casserole until the center is set but still wobbly, 35 to 40 minutes.

 Nutrition